sparksinfosec/redhat-certs/objectives_study_guide.md

 * install and update software packages from red hat network, a remote repo, or from the local system
     * Managing RPM packages
         * rpm -qa (show all packages that are currently installed)
-        * rpm -qf filename (shows from which package filename was installed)
+        * rpm -qf filename (shows from which package filename was installed like /usr/bin/ls)
         * rpm -ql (list files installed from a package)
         * rpm -q --scripts (show scripts executed while installing the package)
         * rpm -q --changelog (shows the change log for a package)